UK-Roy/UK-Roy.github.io/_pages/about.md

 From a research philosophy perspective, I strongly believe in quality over quantity.
 Rather than pursuing a large number of loosely connected projects, I prefer to focus on a small set of well-defined problems, following a disciplined timetable and a structured research process.
 My aim is to construct work that is technically rigorous, reproducible, and capable of making a lasting impact, rather than producing rapid but shallow outputs.

-Outside of research, I enjoy indoor games such as chess and table tennis, both of which reflect my appreciation for strategy, focus, and patience.
-In my free time, I also enjoy playing the ukulele, which helps me maintain balance, creativity, and mindfulness alongside academic work.
+Outside of research, I enjoy indoor games such as chess and table tennis, which align with my interest in strategy, focus, and disciplined thinking.
+I am also keen on traveling, as it offers opportunities to experience diverse environments and ideas beyond the laboratory.
+In my free time, I enjoy playing the ukulele as a way to maintain creativity, balance, and mindfulness alongside academic work.

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.